LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 Now you when you have China Developer ROM installed it is time for got throught setup wizard.
 After your phone is ready you must bind it to Xiaomi Account which you have created in previous steps.
-Follow following steps in configuration wizard.
+Follow this steps in configuration wizard:
 - Change language to English
 - Connect to network
 - Login to Mi Account (very important step)
 - Finish wizard

+After wizard is done:
 - Go to Setting -> About phone -> Tap on MIUI version for 10 times until message saying that your are developer now appears
 - Go to Setting -> Additional settings -> Developer options
 - Turn on USB Debuging

 ## Unlocking Bootloader
-- Start Mi Unlock Tool on Windows
+- Start Mi Unlock Tool on **Windows**
 - On first screen provide username and password and login to your Xiaomi account
 - Turn off your phone and turn in on in Fastboot mode.
-To do so, hold **Volume (+) and
+To do so, hold **Volume (-) and
     Power** buttons **together**.
 Relase buttons when Fastboot screen appears.
 - Follow steps in Mi Unlock app and connect your phone to PC via USB cable when you are asked to do so.
-- If everything works out well Mi Unlock will stop at 100% and **your bootloader will be unlocked**.
+- If everything works out well Mi Unlock will stop at 100% and **your bootloader will be unlocked** (you can verify this by using fastboot tool method describled at begining of tutorial).
 - Enjoy!

 ## What to do next ?